Zee-Star97/Goggle-Scanner/sample_code/README.md

 ---

 ## Vulnerability Description
-The vulnerable code in this repository fails to properly validate input size before copying data into a fixed-size buffer.
+The vulnerable code in this directory fails to properly validate input size before copying data into a fixed-size buffer.
 As a result, input larger than the allocated buffer can overwrite adjacent memory.

 This vulnerability is commonly found in: